-The Inkey List Collagen Booster Serum is meant for all skin types and targets fine line/wrinkles and loss of elasticity/firmness.
+The Inkey List Collagen Booster Serum is meant for all skin types and targets fine lines/wrinkles and loss of elasticity/firmness.
 Matrixyl 3000 peptide which helps support collagen production and the appearance of fine lines is another active ingredient.

 It also contains glycerin and hyaluronic acid for moisture and hydration.
 This formula absorbed nicely without interfering with other skincare products or makeup.
 I would use this as one of the first products in my skincare routine.

 The Inkey List Lactic Acid Serum contains 10% Lactic Acid along with a Low Molecular Hyaluronic Acid 1% for added hydration.
 My skin loves lactic acid and did not experience any irritation.
 I woke in the morning with smoother and brighter skin after using this product at night thanks to the exfoliation occurring overnight.

 The Inkey List Retinol Serum has stabilized retinol 1% and granactive retinoid 0.5% to help reduce the appearance of fine lines and wrinkles.
 This retinol also contains squalane and hyaluronic acid for hydration.
 This is my favorite product from The Inkey List.
 I have tried many different retinols and have always given up because they were too strong, caused irritation and my skin would rebel.

 This retinol is one of the only retinols that doesn’t irritate my skin.
 The morning after I use this my skin appears smoother, brighter and tightened.
 The slow-release formula for low irritating, effective active delivery was very gentle on my skin.
 For more on my experience with The Inkey List Retinol, please see my review.

 Related Post: A Guide to Drugstore Retinol